pinhers/terraform-rds-webapp/README.md

 ## Terraform + Ansible: EC2 Web App with AWS RDS (PostgreSQL)

-This project provisions AWS infrastructure with Terraform and configures the EC2 instance with Ansible to run a Flask web app that connects to a managed PostgreSQL RDS instance.
+This project provisions AWS infrastructure with Terraform and configures an EC2 host with Ansible to run a Flask web app (Gunicorn) behind nginx, both as Docker containers, connected to a managed PostgreSQL RDS instance.

 ## Architecture
 - VPC with one public subnet (EC2) and two private subnets (RDS subnet group)